- Chart

 History and Background

-Curtiss-Wright Corporation traces its roots back to the early 20th century, formed from the merger of Curtiss Aeroplane and Motor Company and Wright Aeronautical Corporation in 1929.
-A key player in aviation during WWII, it has since diversified into industrial, defense, and power generation markets.
+Curtiss-Wright Corporation traces its roots back to the early days of aviation, formed in 1929 from the merger of Curtiss Aeroplane and Motor Company and Wright Aeronautical Corporation.
+It initially focused on aircraft manufacturing but has since diversified into industrial products, defense, and commercial technologies.

 Core Business Areas

-- Aerospace & Electronics: Supplies advanced, integrated solutions for commercial and military aircraft, including flight test instrumentation, data acquisition, and control systems.
+- Aerospace & Electronics: Supplies integrated solutions and products for defense and commercial aerospace markets, including flight test instrumentation, data acquisition, and embedded computing solutions.

-- Naval & Power: Provides critical components and systems for naval defense, nuclear power, and industrial applications, including pumps, valves, and control systems.
+- Naval & Power: Offers engineered products and systems for naval defense, commercial nuclear power, and industrial markets, including pumps, valves, and control systems.

 Leadership and Structure